-This corporate social responsibility (CSR) company profile on Packard Bell is part of a research project on the ICT hardware sector by SOMO, co-financed by the Ministry of Foreign Affairs in the Netherlands.
-Other financers are member organisations of International Consumer Research and Testing (ICRT) and two development organisations, namely Bread for All and the Swiss Catholic Lenten Fund.1 In addition to this profile, profiles are made on Hewlett Packard (HP), Acer, Fujitsu Siemens Computers, Dell, Toshiba, Sony and Apple.
+This corporate social responsibility (CSR) company profile on Fujitsu Siemens Computers is part of a research project on the ICT hardware sector by SOMO, co-financed by the Ministry of Foreign Affairs in the Netherlands.
+Other financers are member organisations of International Consumer Research and Testing (ICRT) and two development organisations, namely Bread for All and the Swiss Catholic Lenten Fund.
+In addition to this profile, profiles are made on Hewlett Packard, Acer, Dell, Apple, Toshiba, Sony and Packard Bell.

-The methodology used for the survey consists of:

-- Website analyses; - Analyses of annual- and CSR reports; - Questionnaires to major computer brands sent by ICRT; - Workers interviews in China, The Philippines, and Thailand; - Interviews with the management of production sites.
+The m ethodology used for the survey consists of: Website analyses; Analyses of annual- and CSR reports; Questionnaires to major computer brands sent by ICRT; Workers interviews in China, The Philippines, and Thailand; Interviews with the management of production sites.

-The research is conducted by SOMO in collaboration with research and labour organisations in China, The Philippines and Thailand: like SACOM in China (Students and Scholars Against Corporate Misbehavior); the Workers' Assistance Center, Inc (WAC) in The Philippines; the Centre for Labour Information Service and Training (CLIST) and Asia Pacific Workers Solidarity Links (APWSL) in Thailand.
+The research is conducted by SOMO in collaboration with research and labour organisations in China, The Philippines and Thailand: SACOM in China (Students and Scholars Against Corporate Misbehavior); the Workers' Assistance Center, Inc (WAC) in The Philippines; the Centre for Labour Information Service and Training (CLIST) and Asia Pacific Workers Solidarity Links (APWSL) in Thailand.
 The definition of CSR used by SOMO is based on the "CSR Frame of Reference" published by the Dutch CSR Platform: a Coalition of 30 Dutch Civil Society Organisations and Trade Unions actively promoting CSR.2